mouseless/governance/communication.md

 # Communication

-In Discord, it is allowed to have categories, text and voice channels for communication purposes as well as work tracking.
+In Discord, we have categories, text and voice channels for communication purposes as well.

-## Office
+## Public Category

-Office is a member only private voice channel.
-This is where you join when you're actively working for the collective.
+Anything under this category is read/write for a Contributor and above, but read-only for the rest.

-It is the only channel at the root without a category.
+It is allowed to open various text and voice channels under this category.

-This channel is restricted to use Push-to-Talk.
+Voice channels under this category should restrict users to use Push-to-Talk.

 ## Meet Category